screen-invaders/screeninvader-os/README.md

 2. Modular CSS implemented with SMACCS and SASS.
 3. Content generation scripts are implemented with Bash and Node scripts.
 4. Version control (git) used to track development.

-## Process

-Agile (iterative) process with specifications and designs changing during development as needed and within reason.
-Local development environment and online staging area is provided.
-Final delivery by email with packaged files and Github repository.